Provisional Patent Application Number: Everything You Need to Know

 When the applicant files a utility, non-provisional patent, he or she can use the provisional patent application number to claim priority.
 This means that the applicant now has one year to complete the non-provisional application or else it will be considered abandoned.
 To find your unpublished provisional patent application, you can search the Private PAIR portal on the U.S. PTO website, which will need you to verify your identity or your attorney’s identity.

 Patent Application Numbers

 Application numbers on a patent always take on the same form.
-They typically start with a 2 digit series number, and is followed by a 6 digit serial number.
+They typically start with a 2 digit serial number and is followed by a 6 digit serial number.
 When the 6 digit serial number hits 99999, the series number will increase by one.

 A provisional patent application number will start with either 60, 61 or 62, and followed by the 6 digit serial number.
-Different types of patents will start with different series numbers.
-For example, design patents start with the 29 as the series number.
+Different types of patents will start with different serial numbers.
+For example, design patents start with the 29 as the serial number.

 If you need help searching for a provisional patent application, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.